unm-campus-histories/spaces/docs/essays/anthropology.md

 ## Renovation
-Year and reasons for renovations, construction of annex and Maxwell Museum, shift to new SUB
+Year and reasons for renovations, construction of annex and Maxwell Museum, shift to new SUB A number of renovations occurred in the decades after the Anthropology building’s original construction, adding offices and space for the Maxwell Museum, but the most significant changes came in the mid-1970s.
+Correspondence between university officials reveal frustrations with the Anthropology lecture hall: the ballroom acoustics and large classrooms proved almost unusable for lecturers, which were further exacerbated by an excess of seats versus class sizes (475 seats vs. 200 students); and poor technical equipment and lighting made it difficult for film classes.[C] Professors across departments complained about these issues, and instructors from the Psychology and Speech Departments would ask to be scheduled in other buildings just to avoid this lecture hall.[C] //
+// In 1961, a space for the Maxwell Museum of Anthropology //

 {% include figure.html class="img-center" width="50%" caption="A student reads outside the Anthropology building, c.
 1960s." src="images\anth-with-student.jpg" %}